How to buy BT Group shares

 BT suspended its dividend for the first time since privatisation in 2020, partly in response to the COVID pandemic but predominantly because of the level of infrastructure investment required over the next couple of years.
 The share price began to recover towards the end of 2020, not least because potential buyout talks valued its successful Openreach division at over £20bn, considerably more than BT’s market capitalisation.

-Is it a good time to buy BT.A shares now?
+Is it a good time to buy BT shares now?

-Potential buyers of BT will be hoping that all their investment will ultimately pay off with an increase in profits that will enable them to pay down more of the debt and restart its dividend payout.
+It could be if you have a long term view.
+Success relies on an increase in profits that will enable BT to pay down more of its debt and restart a dividend payout.
 There is potential in a widespread 5G network if BT is able to exploit it, while increased certainty in the aftermath of a Brexit deal also could offer opportunities for growth.

 Ofcom will release its review of the whole British telecoms market in April 2021, and buyers should keep a close eye on that as it will dictate how much of a return BT is able to make on its investment in the network.
 Although Ofcom has promised to relax price controls, the review will hold much more detailed directions for the industry over the next five years and as such will have an impact on BT’s share price.